tdolby-at-uk-ibm-com/ace-keda-demo/tekton/minikube/README.md

 ```

-For `ace-minimal` , update the `aceDownloadUrl` parameter in
+For `ace-minimal-mqclient` , update the `aceDownloadUrl` parameter in
-tekton/minimal-image-build/ace-minimal-build-image-pipeline-run.yaml to a valid download URL
+tekton/minimal-image-build/ace-minimal-image-pipeline-run.yaml to a valid download URL
 (see [setting-the-correct-product-version](/tekton/minimal-image-build/README.md#setting-the-correct-product-version)
 for details) and then run:
 ```